ridoy/pleh/README.md

-## Pleh
+# Pleh - AI-powered Shell Assistant

-It's just help backwards.
+Pleh is just help backwards.

-AI shell assistant.
 It's for when you want to do something in your shell and can't recall or don't know how to do it.

 Pleh is faster than just Googling it.